-Here are 5 healthy, high fat foods that you can happily include in your diet every day.
+Here are five healthy, high-fat foods that you can include in your diet every day.

-Rich in fibre, vitamins, minerals and antioxidants, nuts and seeds are not just a healthy fat source, they are bursting with nutrition.
-Include nuts in salads, curries and stir fries, while seeds give fantastic crunch to salads and muesli, and can be ground up and sprinkled over breakfast cereal or added to your next smoothie.
+Rich in fibre, vitamins, minerals and antioxidants, nuts and seeds are a healthy fat source bursting with nutrition.
+You can include nuts in salads, curries and stir fries, while seeds give fantastic crunch to salads and muesli, and can be ground up and sprinkled over breakfast cereal or added to your next smoothie.

 These Mediterranean beauties and their respective extra-virgin oils are a great addition to your diet.
 High in unsaturated fats and antioxidants, the whole olive fruit also adds flavour and texture to meals, with the extra-virgin oils adding concentrated fats as well as antioxidants.

-- Place avocado, smoked salmon and freshly chopped tomato onto wholegrain crackers
+- Layer avocado, smoked salmon and freshly chopped tomato onto wholegrain crackers.